 Banana farmers across the tropics are feeling the effects of the climate crisis: extreme weather changes, unpredictable rainfall, and the spread of pests and diseases to new regions.
 As global temperatures continue to soar, wide-scale uptake of climate-smart agricultural methods is critically urgent.

 Low-lying banana farms, for example, are particularly vulnerable to storms and floods, which are increasing in intensity as global temperatures rise.
 Flooding can lead to severe soil erosion, which is terrible for both farm productivity and downstream communities.
 The climate-smart solution to this problem happens to be a longstanding measure in our standard that was initially designed to protect waterways: planting trees along streams and rivers.
 During heavy rains, these natural barriers can help prevent waterways from bursting their banks and can stop fertile earth from being washed away.

 Boosting climate resilience helps banana farmers preserve—and even improve—their livelihoods.
 It also helps protect important natural ecosystems.
-Together with local partners in Guatemala and Ecuador, we are training more than 8,000 banana farmers in natural pest control techniques—a win-win approach that helps farmers tackle the dramatic rise in climate-driven pest outbreaks, while also protecting local communities and ecosystems from exposure to harmful agrochemicals.
+Together with local partners in Guatemala and Ecuador, we have trained more than 6,600 banana farmers and farm workers in natural pest control techniques—a win-win approach that is helping them tackle the dramatic rise in climate-driven pest outbreaks, while also protecting local communities and ecosystems from exposure to harmful agrochemicals.

 Protecting workers’ rights on banana farms

 Across banana farms from Ecuador to the Philippines, our certification programs advance the rights of thousands of workers around the world.
 As a priority, our standards require farms to uphold the right to freedom of association.
 This is an essential first step towards ensuring that workers can freely voice their concerns and collectively bargain on labor issues.